 Main actions according to TCM*: Expels Damp-Heat especially in the Lower Burner.
 Eliminates Fire toxicity especially when there is associated Dampness.
 Acts as a sedative by eliminating Heart Fire.
 Eliminates Stomach Fire.
 Expel parasites

-Primary conditions or symptoms for which goldthread rhizomes may be prescribed by TCM doctors*: Abdominal bloating Vomiting Acid reflux Fever Bloody sputum Nosebleed Toothache Carbuncles Sores Eczema Conjunctivitis Insomnia Restlessness
+Primary conditions or symptoms for which Huang Lian may be prescribed by TCM doctors*: Abdominal bloating Vomiting Acid reflux Fever Bloody sputum Nosebleed Toothache Carbuncles Sores Eczema Conjunctivitis Insomnia Restlessness

 Contraindications*: Should not be used by those with Stomach or Spleen Qi Deficiency especially when there is diarrhea.
 It should also not be used by those with Yin Deficiency, or when there is vomiting or nausea due to Cold.

-As suggested by its category goldthread rhizomes are plants that are Cold in nature.
-This means that goldthread rhizomes typically help people who have too much "heat" in their body.
+As suggested by its category Huang Lian is Cold in nature.
+This means that Huang Lian typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition goldthread rhizomes can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Huang Lian can help restore a harmonious balance between Yin and Yang.

-Goldthread rhizomes also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like goldthread rhizomes tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Huang Lian also tastes Bitter.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Huang Lian tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such goldthread rhizomes are thought to target the Gallbladder, the Spleen, the Stomach, the Heart, the Large intestine and the Liver.
-Similar to modern medicine, in TCM the Gall Bladder stores and releases bile produced by the Liver.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Huang Lian is thought to target the Gallbladder, the Heart, the Large intestine, the Liver, the Spleen and the Stomach.
+Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
-The Spleen on the other hand assists with digestion, blood coagulation and fluid metabolism in the body.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
-It also takes a leading role in balancing our emotions.

 Qingchang Huashi (a recipe containing Coptidis Rhizoma) was effective and safe in treating active ulcerative colitis patients.1